UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 Notes:

 By default, you're going to see the "Launcher" tab, which allows you to create various new working environments.
+You have already used the terminal and Git extension inside JupyterLab in previous chapters.
+In this chapter, we will go in more detail about JupyterLab's functionality, and how we can effectively use this environment for interactive development of our data science projects.
 ---

 # Use conda environments with JupyterLab